Denley Loge

 Denley Loge is an American politician.
 He serves as a Republican member of the Montana House of Representatives, where he represents District 14, including St. Regis, Montana.

 He attended the University of Montana and practices Lutheranism.

+Loge was a part of a moderate coalition of 9 Republicans formed with Democrats in the 69th Montana Legislature, dubbed the "nasty nine" by opponents and was censured on March 27 for his efforts.